thunlp/SparsingLaw/README.md

 bash calc_activation.sh
 ```

-In addition to the information mentioned in the previous subsection, the thresholds for each layer will also be printed, which can be employed in evaluation.
+**In addition to the information mentioned in the previous subsection, the thresholds for each layer will also be printed, which can be employed in evaluation.**

 ### Sample

-The resulting activation rates within our 0.8b ReLU model, using three different sparsity metrics on the sample text, are shown in the figure below.
+The resulting activation rates within our 0.8B ReLU-activated model, using three different sparsity metrics on the sample text, are shown in the figure below.

 ![](figs/sample.jpg)